lowRISC/opentitan/hw/ip/sram_ctrl/doc/registers.md

 The init mechanism uses an LFSR that is seeded with a part of the nonce supplied when requesting a scrambling key.
 Once seeded, the memory is initialized with pseudo-random data pulled from the LFSR.
 Note that [`CTRL.RENEW_SCR_KEY`](#ctrl) takes priority when writing 1 to both [`CTRL.RENEW_SCR_KEY`](#ctrl) and [`CTRL.INIT`](#ctrl) with the same write transaction.
 This means that the key request will complete first, followed by SRAM initialization.
+Note that writing 1 to this register while an init request is already pending has no effect.

 ### CTRL .
 RENEW_SCR_KEY
 Write 1 to request a new scrambling key from OTP.
 After writing to this register, SRAM transactions will